svnserve allows access to Subversion repositories using Subversion's custom network protocol.

 find yourself

-typing svnserve --tunnel
+typing svnserve --tunnel on the

 command line and wondering what to do next, see